ifm/developerportal/v1.21.6/_sources/Technology/VPU/usb.md.txt

 "Setting the VPU's OEM user UID and GID specifically"

-Please be aware that setting user specific GID and UID has to be done **PER** user.
-This means, that is has to be done for the OEM user on the VPU to write to the device, as well as any specific users created inside your own Docker container.
+Please note that setting user-specific GID and UID must be done **per** user.
+This means you’ll need to configure it for the OEM user on the VPU to write to the device, as well as for any specific users created inside your Docker container.

-Below an exemplary workflow is shown for setting the VPU's OEM users UID and GID.
+An example workflow for setting the UID and GID of the VPU's OEM user is shown below.

 1. On the VPU: Find out the requested users UID and GID on the VPU or inside the Docker container
     ```bash